 You will know when it is right for you to end therapy.
 Endings are important.
 Ideally, we will discuss, plan and work towards your therapy ending together.
 If you decide to end therapy before a planned ending it is beneficial to have a final ending session.

 We will regularly review our work together and reflect on your goals and direction for therapy.

-I work face to face in Islington, North London, walking in parks and green spaces, and online via Zoom or WhatsApp.
+I work in person in Islington, North London, walking in parks and green spaces, from therapy rooms, and online via Zoom.

 To work online you will need a stable internet connection and a private space where you can talk comfortably and uninterrupted by other people or pets.
 Using headphones can improve the sound quality and provides more privacy.

-I work in person in Central and North London and online via Zoom or WhatsApp.
+I work in person in Central and North London and online via Zoom.

 I offer in person walking therapy in the Finsbury Park N4 area, bordering Haringey, Hackney, and Islington, and in easy reach of Manor House, Seven Sisters, Stoke Newington, Crouch End, Muswell Hill, and Archway.